-- Many financial experts suggest saving approximately 15% of your income to a 401(K) plan or a combination of retirement accounts
+- Many financial experts suggest investing approximately 15% of your income in an employer-sponsored 401(k) plan or a combination of employer-sponsored qualified retirement accounts.

 - Ultimately, the amount you should contribute will depend on a variety of personal factors.
 Strive to strike a balance between your long- and short-term financial goals.